lino-framework/book/docs/specs/users.rst

   user type

-    The type of a :term:`user`, mostly used to determine the permissions granted to this user.
+    The type of a :term:`user`,  which mainly defines the user's permissions, i.e. what functionalities and data they can access.
 See `User types`_.

   authority